 - Audit trails are in place: server logging, data access logging, configuration changes, user auditing, etc. See technical measures.

-- Our development methodology encapsulates code reviews and merge requests, both enforce the “four-eyes principle.”
+- Our development methodology encapsulates code reviews and merges requests; both enforce the “four-eyes principle.”

 - We have off-site backups stored outside our main data center to bypass force majeure at a single location.

-All data collected by Relokia is stored electronically in Germany on the Hetzer Online data center.
+All data collected by Relokia is stored electronically in Germany at the AWS data center.
 Authorized entities of Relokia can only access the data.
 No outside sources are allowed to connect to the database.

-Relokia scans its systems to prevent any vulnerabilities on a regular basis.
+Relokia scans its systems to prevent any vulnerabilities regularly.
 The software and applications are constantly updated, so all connections to the previous version are limited, logged, and checked.

-These include internal reviews of our data collection, storage and processing practices, and security measures, as well as physical security measures to guard against unauthorized access to systems where we store personal data.
+These include internal reviews of our data collection, storage, and processing practices, security measures, and physical security measures to guard against unauthorized access to systems where we store personal data.

 Certification & Compliance

-The data centers of Relokia are compliant with ISO/IEC 27001:2013 since the hosting provider, Hetzner Online has achieved this certificate.
+The data centers of Relokia are compliant with ISO/IEC 27001:2013 since the hosting provider, AWS.

-Relokia uses 2Checkout and PayPro to accept payments.
-Both providers are certified PCI Level 1 Service Providers, the most stringent level of certification available in the payments industry.
-You can verify this by checking 2checkout’s fraud protection policy and PayPro’s compliance page.
+Relokia uses PayPro Global to accept payments.
+PayPro Global is a certified PCI Level 1 Service Provider, the most stringent level of certification available in the payment industry.
+You can verify this by checking PayPro’s compliance page.

-Relokia does not collect, store or process your payment data.
-As mentioned above, all payments are made via 2Checkout and PayPro.
+Relokia does not collect, store, or process your payment data.

 How to report a security vulnerability?

-If you believe you’ve found a security vulnerability, please contact us at contact [at] relokia [dot] com.
+If you believe you’ve found a security vulnerability, don't hesitate to get in touch with us at contact [at] relokia [dot] com.
 Also, include the following information to help investigate the case:

 - Description of the location and potential impact of the vulnerability;